apolloai/firetasks/README.md

 - drag & drop for tasks between status list on the task dashboard to update their status
   - all signed-in users should be allowed to change/move a task to another status list
   - the position within a list is irrelevant and does not need to be persisted
-  - ensure users can only update the status of a task they dont actually own
+  - ensure other users can only update the status of a task which they did not create
     - owners of a task should still be able to update all fields of a task

 **BONUS:**